 Tacos, burrito bowls, fajitas, soups…these are weekly staples at our house.
 And this blend of spices works in all of them.
 (And none of the junk you’ll find in store-bought taco seasoning.)
 It’s also an easy way to add big flavor to these Tex Mex Burgers with Guacamole.

 Ranch Seasoning adds that tangy, fresh herb flavor of Ranch Dressing to any dish without the additives (or MSG) in most store-bought packets.
-Rub it on grilled or roasted meats, use it to make Ranch Dressing, or toss it with potatoes for Ranch Potato Wedges.
+To use this spice blend, rub it on grilled or roasted meats, use it to make Ranch Dressing, or toss it with potatoes for Ranch Potato Wedges.

 Second only to a vacation in the Caribbean, a dinner with Jerk-spiced meat, seafood, or vegetables is like being in the tropics even when it’s cold outside.
 This is a great spice blend to DIY because you can customize it with as little or as much spice as you’d like.
 We love it on Sheet Pan Jerk Shrimp with Coconut Rice.